Engel relations in 4-manifold topology: The -Engel relation

 We start off by fixing the notation.
 The lower central series of a group $G$ is defined inductively by $G^1=G, G^n=[G^{n-1}, G]$.
 Given $g_1,\ldots, g_n\in G$, the commutator $[[\ldots [g_1, g_2],\ldots, g_{n-1}], g_n]$ will be concisely denoted $[g_1, g_2, \ldots, g_n]$.

 The main focus of this section is on $2$-Engel groups, that is groups satisfying the universal relation $[y,x,x]=1$, or equivalently $[x,x^y]=1$.
-Unlike the setting of the Milnor group (\ref{eq:Milnor group}), this relation holds for {\em all} elements $x, y$ of a $2$-Engel group.
+Unlike the setting of the Milnor group (\ref{eq:Milnor group}), this relation is {\it universal} in the sense that it holds for {\it all} elements $x, y$ of a $2$-Engel group.